primarypigments/new_restaurant/TESTING.md

     ![screenshot](documentation/bugs/appending_numbers_bug.png)

     - To fix this, I combined the Owner validation functions to ensure that the validation works as expected.
-This was a compbined effort with the help of the Tutor team.
+This was a combined effort with the help of the Tutor team.

 - Python `E501 line too long` (125 > 79 characters)